vis-contributions/vis-contribution-types/contributions.md

 ### Formalism
 generalized theoretical, algorithmic, or mathematical formalisms of visualization concepts
+- Kindlmann, Gordon, and Carlos Scheidegger.
+"An algebraic process for visualization design."
+IEEE Transactions on Visualization and Computer Graphics.
+December 2014.https://ieeexplore.ieee.org/document/6875930/
+- Card, Stuart K., and Jock Mackinlay.
+"The structure of the information visualization design space."
+IEEE Symposium on Information Visualization.
+1997. https://ieeexplore.ieee.org/document/636792/

 ### Guidelines
 generalized advice for the design and use of visualizations and visualization techniques